-Beecroft Road Cheltenham Eastern (or odd numbers) side
+Beecroft Road Cheltenham odd numbers

 157, Mosbrae.
 The house is listed on the Hornsby Shire Council Heritage Register which comprises Schedule 5 (Environmental Heritage) of the Hornsby Local Environment Plan 2013.